 • Kilin A.A., Pivovarova E.N.
 The Rolling Motion of a Truncated Ball Without Slipping and Spinning on a Plane.
 Regular and Chaotic Dynamics, 22, 2017, No 3, 298-317.

-• Kuptsov P.V., Kuzneysov S.P.
+• Kuptsov P.V., Kuznetsov S.P.
 Numerical test for hyperbolicity in chaotic systems with multiple time delays.
 Communications in Nonlinear Science and Numerical Simulation, 2018, 56, 227-239.
+(Preprint.)

 • Gonchenko A.S., Gonchenko S.V., Kazakov A.O., Кozlov A.D.
 Mathematical theory of dynamical chaos and its applications: Review.
 Part 1.
 Pseudohyperbolic attractors.
 Izvestiya VUZ.
 Applied Nonlinear Dynamics, 25, 2017, No 2, 4-36.
 (In Russian.)

 • Jalnine A. Y., Kuznetsov S. P. Autonomous strange non-chaotic oscillations in a system of mechanical rotators.
 Rus.
 J. Nonlin.
 Dyn., 2017, 13, No 2, 257-275.
 (In Russian.)